Lostmyname/lmn-gulp-tasks/README.md

 ### js-quality

-This task runs JSCS and JSHint on your JavaScript, and optionally stops Gulp if an error is found.
+This task runs JSCS, JSHint and [buddy.js] on your JavaScript, and optionally stops Gulp if an error is found.

 ```js
 gulp.task('js-quality', getLmnTask('js-quality', {